clemans/powershell/README.md

 ## System Administration

-**A directory of functions that of which aid and automate system administration tasks for Microsft Windows IT Professionals.**
+**A directory of functions that aim to automate and assist in Microsoft Windows system administration.**

 #### `Add-EnvironmentVariable`